This program has ended.

 - Earn up to 2.0 AMA PRA Category 1 Credits™

-- Learn from content curated into four (4) topic areas:
+- Learn from content curated into five (5) topic areas:

 - Gain the knowledge you need to counsel your patients about Covid-19 vaccines

 Covid-19 Vaccine Training is available wherever and whenever you have an internet connection and want to fit learning into your life.
-This program is accessible on all mobile and desktop systems and features one-step access from your mobile device.
-Simply add a shortcut icon to your home screen when you are prompted to do so — no need to download any apps.
+This program is accessible on all mobile and desktop systems and features one-step access from your mobile device — no need to download any apps.